-At establishing residency at the Village club Kenny's Castaways, Nile began drawing ever-growing crowds, which in turn led to his first record deal.
+Upon establishing a residency at the Village club Kenny's Castaways, Nile began drawing ever-growing crowds, which in turn led to his first record deal.
 Following a flurry of critical acclaim, he found himself courted by representatives from close to a dozen record companies; he chose Arista Records, and went into the studio with a band that included Jay Dee Daugherty from the Patti Smith Group.
-After two acclaimed albums a self-titled 1980 effort and 1981's Golden Dawn, Nile fell prey to protracted legal problems which derailed his career for a number of years; although he continued to write, he did not perform live or record again until a 1987 performance in Oslo, Norway with Eric Andersen.
+After two acclaimed albums, a self-titled 1980 effort and 1981's Golden Dawn, Nile fell prey to protracted legal problems that derailed his career for a number of years; although he continued to write, he did not perform live or record again until a 1987 performance in Oslo, Norway with Eric Andersen.

 A videotape of Nile's performance in Norway prompted a Columbia talent scout to sign him to the label in 1988.
 Production on Nile's album didn't start for two more years; issued in 1991, Places I Have Never Been featured guest appearances by Richard Thompson, Loudon Wainwright III, Roger McGuinn, and members of the Hooters and the Roches.
 The album received strong reviews but sales were unimpressive, and Columbia dropped Nile.
 The independent Polaris label issued the four-song EP Hard Times in America in 1992, but Nile didn't release another studio recording until Beautiful Wreck of the World in 2000.
 (In the interim, Nile issued Live in Central Park, a document of a 1980 performance in New York, in 1997.)